 AI should be positioned as an accelerator, not a replacement.
 When guided by professional insight, AI enhances productivity, supports content iteration, and reduces manual workload.
 When used in isolation, it fails to deliver strategic or financial value.

 Focus on people.
-Optimise for revenue.
-A website is successful only when it generates customers.
+Optimise for performance.
+A website is only successful when it converts visitors into customers.

 AI speeds up production but cannot replace strategy.
 Websites built without direction may function technically yet fail commercially.
 Real ROI requires the combination of AI efficiency and professional marketing, development, and optimisation.